-In a peanut shell, my interests are cycling, travel, reading, playing guitar and writing books that thrill, entertain and inform.
-The following is my official biography.
+In a thimble, my interests are cycling, travel, reading, playing guitar, writing books and cavorting with my lovely wife, J'nette.

 -- In 1991, my best friend George Foster and I launched the alternative Northern Express Weekly, which we ran for 23 years.
-Our first issues were created in his kitchen on a primitive 30-meg Mac Plus computer, the publication was an instant hit with readers and went on to become northern Michigan's largest weekly newspaper with a readership of more than 75,000 covering a radius of more than 150 miles of the region.
+Our first issues were created in my kitchen on a primitive 30-meg Mac Plus computer.
+The Express went on to become northern Michigan's largest weekly newspaper with a readership of 75,000 covering a radius of more than 150 miles of the region.
 We sold it in 2013.